Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Problem Statement

-The hotel industry faces significant challenges in managing room bookings, particularly in ensuring efficient and accurate reservations, optimizing room availability, and enhancing customer satisfaction.
+In today’s fast-paced world, many people struggle to find time to shop for fresh, healthy produce, leading to poor diet choices and reliance on processed foods.
+Additionally, many communities have limited access to organic or locally-sourced fruits and vegetables, making it challenging to maintain a healthy lifestyle.
 After building the website, the challenge was to deploy it on Azure using a load-balanced architecture for efficient traffic distribution.

 ## Project Goals